ASSISTIVE TECHNOLOGY LAB

 Software

-The DRC maintains a catalog of accessibility software for installation on UGA-owned Windows computers intended for student use.
+Accessibility and Testing maintains a catalog of accessibility software for installation on UGA-owned Windows computers intended for student use.

 Dragon Naturally Speaking